Choose the Perfect Airbnb for your Vacation

-Picking your dates can be tricky for many reasons.
-If you wait too long, all of the best places will likely be fully booked.
-If you wait long enough, sometimes properties will adjust their prices lower to fill the room rather than leaving it sitting empty.
 If you’re flexible with your dates and location, or if it’s already last-minute, you may be able to take advantage of some great deals or ask for a deal (see more in my next point).

-When you’re booking, also be mindful of the property’s cancellation policy.
+When you’re booking, be mindful of the property’s cancellation policy.
 On Airbnb, they fall into three main categories:

 - Flexible- full refund of accommodation fees up to 24 hours prior

 - Moderate- full refund of accommodation fees up to 5 days prior